-- Mr. Johannson was appointed Executive Vice-President and President, Natural Gas Pipelines on November 1, 2012.
-Amounts shown for 2012 include compensation earned for two months in his new position and 10 months in his previous position as Senior Vice-President, Canadian and Eastern U.S. Gas Pipelines. - Salary is the actual base salary earned during each of the three years. - · Share-based awards is the long-term incentive compensation that was awarded as ESUs.
-The number of ESUs granted is the value of the ESU award divided by the volume-weighted average closing price of TransCanada shares for the five trading days immediately prior to and including the grant date: \$48.55 in 2014, \$46.98 in 2013 and \$44.23 in 2012. - Option-based awards is the long-term incentive compensation that was awarded as stock options.
-The exercise price is the closing market price of TransCanada shares on the TSX on the trading day immediately prior to the grant date: \$49.03 in 2014, \$47.09 in 2013 and \$41.95 in 2012.
-See Stock option valuation below for more information about the methodology.
+- Mr. Marchand was appointed Executive Vice-President, Corporate Development and Chief Financial Officer on October 1, 2015.
+Amounts shown for 2015 include compensation earned for three months in his new position and nine months in his previous position as Executive Vice-President and Chief Financial Officer. - Mr. Pourbaix was appointed Chief Operating Officer on October 1, 2015.
+Amounts shown for 2015 include compensation earned for three months in his new position and nine months in his previous position as Executive Vice-President and President, Development. - The values provided to Mr. Taylor in U.S. dollars have been expressed in Canadian dollars based on the Bank of Canada's average annual exchange rate for the financial year noted, namely 1.0299 for 2013, 1.1045 for 2014, and 1.2787 for 2015. - Salary is the actual base salary earned during each of the three years. - Share-based awards is the long-term incentive compensation that was awarded as ESUs.
+The number of ESUs granted is the value of the ESU award divided by the volume-weighted average closing price of TransCanada shares for the five trading days (twenty for the 2015 grant) immediately prior to and including the grant date: \$54.64 in 2015, \$48.55 in 2014, and \$46.98 in 2013. - Option-based awards is the long-term incentive compensation that was awarded as stock options.
+The exercise price is the closing market price of TransCanada shares on the TSX on the trading day immediately prior to the grant date: \$56.58 in 2015, \$49.03 in 2014, and \$47.09 in 2013.
+See Stock option valuation below for more information. - Annual incentive plans is the short-term incentive award, paid as an annual cash bonus and attributable to the noted financial year.
+Payments are made in the first quarter of the following year. - There are no long-term non-equity incentive plans. - Pension value includes the annual compensatory value from the DB pension plan.
+The annual compensatory value is the compensatory change in the accrued obligation and includes the service cost to TransCanada in 2015, plus compensation changes that were higher or lower than the base salary assumptions, and plan changes.
+See Retirement benefits below for more information.